gradido/gradido/backend/README.md

 ### Authentication

-To authenticate yourself in GraphQL Playground to be able to send queries and mutations, follow the steps below:
+You need to authenticate yourself in GraphQL Playground to be able to send queries and mutations, to do so follow the steps below:

 - in Firefox go to "Network Analysis" and delete all entries
 - enter and send the login query: